 - A short explanation of what #GivingTuesday is.

-- An embedded donation form (our friends at Donorbox have a wonderful one you can set up in fifteen minutes flat.)
+- An embedded donation form (our friends at Donorbox have a wonderful one you can set up in fifteen minutes flat).

-Before we get into your communications, understand first that #GivingTuesday can be a day of digital bombardment where some people may get dozens of emails.
+Before we get into your communications, understand first that Giving Tuesday can be a day of digital bombardment when some people may get dozens of emails.
 All asking for money.
-All-day long.
+All day long.

 A word of advice here: Don’t try to cut through the noise with more noise.

 Respect your access to people’s inboxes and don’t pepper them incessantly with emails.
-The last thing you want to do is annoy anyone enough to unsubscribe out of exasperation, especially right as you launch your year-end appeal campaign.
-As a rule, exhibit restraint with sending #GivingTuesday emails, especially if you plan to send more out in December as part of your broader year-end appeal.
+The last thing you want to do is annoy anyone enough for them to unsubscribe out of exasperation, especially right as you launch your year-end appeal campaign.
+As a rule, exhibit restraint with sending Giving Tuesday emails, especially if you plan to send more out in December as part of your broader year-end appeal.
 Social media, on the other hand, offers a little more leeway and you will want to dive into that mix with all you’ve got.

 At a minimum, you’ll want to write up some sample tweets and posts that people can copy and paste into their social media along with some graphics that anyone can drag and drop into their posts.
 If you don’t have a graphic designer on hand to help you, Canva.com is an easy (and free) way to create some graphics using their social media templates.
-Be sure to grab the official #GivingTuesday logo to drop in there as well.
+Be sure to grab the official Giving Tuesday logo to drop in there as well.
 And definitely use #GivingTuesday on every post!

 Always keep in mind that whatever you create should be easy for people to share.
-Once you have your communications all lined up, reach out and activate your team and your network to spread the word of your #GivingTuesday campaign as broadly as possible.
+Once you have your communications all lined up, reach out and activate your team and your network to spread the word about your Giving Tuesday campaign as broadly as possible.

 Exhausted already?
 Everyone is.
-So forget multi-tasking and make Tuesday about one thing: being present.
+So forget multi-tasking and make Giving Tuesday about one thing: being present.
 Online, of course.

 Chances are, you may be surprised at who steps up.
-People you never considered as donor prospects may give in the moment and it will most certainly be a donation that is meaningful to them.
-People whose lives have been positively impacted by your work now have a platform to give back to you by sharing your #GivingTuesday campaign with their networks.
-Often they’ll add stories of their own that show how you’ve helped make their world a better place in some small way.
+People you never considered as donor prospects may give in the moment.
+Those whose lives have been positively impacted by your work may also give back to you by sharing your Giving Tuesday campaign with their networks.
+Often, they’ll add stories of their own that show how you’ve helped make their world a better place in some way.

 Gather all that goodness and share it with your nearest and dearest.
-Then send thank you notes immediately to your new donors and shower your team, board, volunteers, and constituents with an appreciation for all they’ve done.
-Everyone loves a good affirmation and #GivingTuesday tends to give just that.
-It’s the fuel that will get you through to December 31st.
+Then, send thank you notes immediately to your new donors and shower your team, board, volunteers, and constituents with an appreciation for all they’ve done.
+Everyone loves a good affirmation and Giving Tuesday tends to give just that.
+It’s the fuel that will get you through to December 31!